makarov-m/Ruoka/README.md

 └─ pics
 ```

 - `LottaBot` folder which contains the script `bot.py` which should be launched at the AWS instance, `requirements.txt` and `.env` (don't forget to put) file which should contain token to your Telegram bot.
-It can be packed in a zip file and uploaded afterwards to the inctance.
+Additionaly, I decided to save inputs from users to monitor how many users are using this service that is why `dynamodb_states.py` file was created.
+All content can be packed in a zip file and uploaded afterwards to the inctance.
 - `ScrappingFood` folder contains AWS Lambda function `lambda_function.py` (will be used in AWS), environment variables, scraping scripts and it's dependencies.
 - `RuokaPerm.pem` permission certificate to your AWS instance.
+It required for copying files from your local machine.

 **2. Optional.
 Create and activate virtual environment if you want to run and update the code.**